Lithgow’s Blast Furnace: Steel, Struggle, and the Lessons That Shaped Workers’ Protection

 “Its operations included … an electrolytic copper refinery, coal mine and coke works, at Lithgow.”

-By 1911, the refinery had closed and the company began exporting semi-processed copper overseas for final refining a stark reminder that when global markets shifted, communities like Lithgow carried the consequences.
+By 1911, the refinery had closed and the company began exporting semi-processed copper overseas for final refining, a reminder that when global markets shifted, communities like Lithgow felt the consequences.

-Whether copper or steel, every advancement came at a human cost.
-Industry expanded faster than protections for those who made it possible.
+Whether copper or steel, industry expanded faster than protections for those who made it possible.

 From industrial risk to a system of compensation

 Lithgow’s story isn’t just about steel.
-It’s also about the rise of systems designed to manage industrial harm and the ways those systems sometimes fail the very people they were built to protect.
+It’s also about the rise of systems designed to manage industrial harm and the ways those systems sometimes struggle to protect the very people they were built to support.

 Opposition to the Bill from the insurance industry was fierce: